 Eva also introduced me something called Stinky Cheese or The syrečky cheese — which is aged under hunks of meat.

 This cheese is so much part of this region’s identity that when the European Union tried to forbid the product, the Czech government negotiated for special permission to continue to rot their milk in the time-honored Olomouc tradition.

 Olomouc is the perfect alternative to the trendy and overcrowded Prague.
-Just two hours away from Prague by express train so if you are visiting the Czech Republic take the trip to Olomouc and indulge in some must-try traditional Czech dishes.
+Just two hours away from Prague by express train so if you are visiting the Czech Republic take the trip to Olomouc and indulge in some must-try Czech food.